sul-dlss/argo/README.md

 ### Run the tests

-To run the test suite (which runs against the `test` Fedora repo/Solr collection), invoke `rspec` from the Argo app root
+To run the test suite, invoke `rspec` from the Argo app root
 ```bash
 rspec
 ```